 A while back I prepared a red cabbage salad for a meal later that day.
 I added all the ingredients and ended with a sprinkle of lime juice over the top.
 I must not have mix the salad well, because when it was time to eat a few hours later the salad had a strip of pink across it, right where I had added some lime juice!
 The rest of the salad, without the lime juice, was still the original purple-red cabbage color.

 So why does the color of red cabbage change when you sprinkle lime juice over it?
 It’s all to do with the science of colors and pH, a measure of acidity.
 As a matter of fact, you can’t just turn red cabbage pink, you can also turn it blue!

-What gives red cabbage its colour?
+What gives red cabbage its color?

-Why does red cabbage change colour?
+Why does red cabbage change color?

-How to keep (cooked) red cabbage red?
+How to control the color of red cabbage

 - Red cabbage leaves (4 large leaves are plenty)

 - Acids you'd like to test, for instance: lemon juice, lime juice, vinegar, orange juice, fruit juices, sodas! - take care to use regular food ingredients and no other chemicals, these might react a lot more strongly.